-No matter whether you are planning a large KVM installation with hundreds, or even thousands, of devices or just a small one in a tight space, such as in an OB van: when it comes to security and function, you shouldn’t make any compromises.
-With the aim of providing a solution tailored to your requirements, we offer you a wide range of versions (the portfolio is compatible and items in it can be combined with each other).
-In the classic matrix systems, you choose between modular and compact central modules in different expansion sizes.
-As for the KVM-over-IP range, installations are scalable by using the network technology and can be expanded without limit.
-The demand for this flexibility is not always required and people look for a more compact solution for an enclosed, smaller application.
-Therefore, we also provide the ControlCenter-IP-XS in addition to the IP-matrix switch ControlCenter-IP.
-Read on in this article to learn what exactly sets these devices apart and what features they are equipped with.
+Whether you’re planning a large KVM installation with hundreds or even thousands of devices, or just a small one in a confined space such as an OB van, you shouldn’t compromise on security and functionality.
+In order to provide you with a solution tailored to your needs, we offer you a wide range of versions (the portfolio is compatible and items can be combined with each other).
+For the classic matrix systems, you can choose between modular and compact central modules in different sizes.
+In the KVM-over-IP range, installations are scalable using network technology and can be expanded indefinitely.
+However, this flexibility is not always needed, and a more compact solution may be required for a smaller, closed application.
+This is why we offer the ControlCenter-IP-XS in addition to the ControlCenter-IP matrix switch.
+Read on to find out more about these devices and their features.

 KVM-over-IP – a brief explanation

-Classic KVM systems use standard connection technology, usually CAT 5e, CAT 6 or CAT 7 copper cables or glass fibers for single-mode or multi-mode.
-With KVM-over-IP systems, the data is transferred in the conventional network via network switches and routers.
-The KVM-over-IP central module, on the other hand, contributes to the switching logic.
-The transmission occurs in compressed form with CAT cabling or fiber optic cables via standard IP-based networks on layer 3.
+Classic KVM systems use standard connection technology, typically CAT 5e, CAT 6 or CAT 7 copper cable or fiber for single or multimode.
+With KVM-over-IP systems, the data is transmitted over the traditional network through network switches and routers.
+The KVM-over-IP central module contributes to the switching logic.
+The data is compressed and transmitted over standard Layer 3 IP-based networks using CAT or fiber optic cabling.
 In the network, the central modules, i.e. the ControlCenter-IP or the ControlCenter-IP-XS, take care of the logic.
-In addition, they guarantee that all devices can reach each other and also ensure the switching between the console and computer modules.
+They also ensure that all devices can reach each other and provide switching between the console and computer modules.

-The system size is virtually unlimited.
-With the ability to connect an unlimited number of end devices to each other, the ControlCenter-IP virtually abolishes the limits of dedicated transmission.
-If you should want to expand your system at some point, you can always do this with additional licenses.
-When it comes to the transmission length as well, you don’t have to make any compromises, because the dedicated cabling at devices is not required and standard network component (COTS) are used.
+System size is virtually unlimited.
+With the ability to connect an unlimited number of end devices, ControlCenter-IP virtually eliminates the limitations of dedicated transmission.
+If you want to expand your system at some point, you can always do so with additional licenses.
+You don’t have to compromise on transmission length either, because there is no need for dedicated cabling at the devices and standard network components (COTS) are used.

 ControlCenter-IP-XS – space-saving at high performance

-Unlike the ControlCenter-IP, the ControlCenter-IP-XS is suitable for basic installations with up to 20 end devices.
-Thanks to the space-saving design, the XS version of the ControlCenter-IP is a good entry-level version, which you can combine with different modules from the KVM-over-IP product family.
-Unlike with the ControlCenter-IP, the end device limit for the XS version cannot be expanded beyond 20.
+In contrast to the ControlCenter-IP, the ControlCenter-IP-XS is suitable for basic installations with up to 20 end devices.
+Thanks to its space-saving design, the XS version of the ControlCenter-IP is a good entry-level version that can be combined with various modules from the KVM-over-IP product family.
+Unlike the ControlCenter-IP, the XS version cannot be extended beyond 20 end devices.

 Versatile signals and features